TrojanTO: Action-Level Backdoor Attacks against Trajectory Optimization Models: Experiments

 \section{Experiments}

-This section mainly explores: (i) The effectiveness of TrojanTO and other baselines. (ii) The ablation study of the components and hyperparameters in TrojanTO. (iii) The performance of persistent backdoor attacks using TrojanTO. (iv) The impact of trigger perturbations.
+This section mainly explores: (i) The effectiveness of TrojanTO and other baselines. (ii) The ablation study of the components and hyperparameters in TrojanTO. (iii) The performance of persistent backdoor attacks. (iv) The impact of trigger perturbations. (v) The defense against TrojanTO.